check-spelling-sandbox/ginkgo/docs/index.md

 - The `,` binary operator equivalent to `||`.
 - The `()` for grouping expressions.
 - Regular expressions can be provided using `/REGEXP/` notation.
 - All other characters will match as label literals.
-Label matches are **case insensitive** and trailing and leading whitespace is trimmed.
+Label matches are **case-insensitive** and trailing and leading whitespace is trimmed.

 To build on our example above, here are some label filter queries and their behavior: